DataBooster/DbWebApi/README.md

        (e.g. http://BaseUrl/YourDatabase.dbo.prj_GetRule?format=csv)
     or specify in UriPathExtension which depends on your url routing
        (e.g. http://BaseUrl/YourDatabase.dbo.prj_GetRule/csv)
-    Notes: current implementation CSV response will only return the first result set if your stored procedure has multiple result sets.
-It's considering to allow client to specify which result set to return in future releases.
+    Notes: CSV response will only return the first (or one specified zero indexed result set in query string: ResultSet=i) result set if your stored procedure has multiple result sets.
+Since CSV content presents as aattachment, so you can specify a filename for convenience by query string: FileName=\[save_as\] (default: \[save_as\].csv).

 5. Other MediaTypes
     To support other MediaType, you can create a new class that implements the interface **IFormatPlug**, and register it in your HttpConfiguration.
 Just like following CSV and xlsx did:
 ``` CSharp
     public static void RegisterDbWebApi(this HttpConfiguration config)